jneidel/oraclett/README.md

 #### `hour edit`

 Edit logged hours interactively.
-Specifying a week allows you to pick a day to edit.

 **Optional Flags:**
 - `-d`, `--date`: A date specifying the day or the week (can be human‑readable; default: `today`)